 This Day in History: Roy P. Benavidez’s Medal of Honor

-The story of his heroic action sounds a bit like a scene from a Rambo movie!
-In fact, Ronald Reagan reportedly noted that Benavidez’s story sounds too much like a movie script and “you wouldn’t believe it.”
+The story of his heroic action sounds a bit like a scene from a Hollywood movie.
+Indeed, President Ronald Reagan reportedly noted that “you wouldn’t believe” Benavidez’s story because it sounds too much like a movie script.

 On May 2, 1968, Benavidez was at a forward operating base in Vietnam.
 A twelve-member Special Forces team was then operating just west of Loc Ninh.
 Unfortunately, they were discovered and came under heavy fire.
 Three helicopters were dispatched to extract the team, but they were forced to turn back because of intense small arms and antiaircraft fire.
 A second rescue attempt was mounted.
 Benavidez volunteered for the mission.